AbbasHussain72/PNEC-CS-333-Applied-AI-ML/labs/Lab-03_LR_SVC/Student_Performance_Assignment_README.md

 ## 🎯 Assignment Objective

 Apply the complete Machine Learning pipeline to predict the Performance Index and compare multiple regression models.

+## 🧠 REMEMBER
+ALL TASK SHOULD BE UNDER DIFFERENT CODE CELL
 ---

 ## 🧠 Tasks